Yogurt Health Benefits: Nutrition, Uses and Side Effects

 While yogurt offers many health benefits, some people can experience side effects or need to contemplate certain factors before including it regularly in their diet.

-Lactose intolerance concerns: Yogurt contains lactose, which could cause bloating, gas, or discomfort for those with lactose sensitivity, though some tolerate it better due to live cultures.
+Lactose intolerance concerns: Yogurt is a dairy product that contains lactose, which could cause bloating, gas, or discomfort for lactose intolerant individuals.
+However, some tolerate it better due to live cultures, and lactose free yogurt options are available.

-Risk of contamination: Unpasteurized or improperly stored yogurt can harbor harmful bacteria, so choosing pasteurized options reduces this risk.
+Risk of contamination: As a fermented food, yogurt is part of the broader category of fermented foods.
+Unpasteurized or improperly stored yogurt can harbor harmful bacteria, so choosing pasteurized options reduces this risk.

-Allergies: Dairy allergies can trigger reactions like hives or digestive issues, requiring alternatives like plant-based yogurts.
+Allergies: Milk allergy can trigger reactions like hives or digestive issues, requiring those affected to avoid yogurt and other dairy products and consider alternatives like plant-based yogurts.

 Moderation and mindful selection help minimize these concerns while still enjoying yogurt’s advantages.